dflock/duncanlock.net/content/posts/tech/comprehensive-linux-backups-with-etckeeper-backupninja.rst

 Backing up System Configuration using etckeeper
 ------------------------------------------------

-Basically, ``etckeeper`` runs itself - you just have to install it and switch it on.
-You can commit manual changes to ``/etc`` manually if you want to, but by default it hooks into ``apt`` to commit changes when you install things and has a ``cron`` job to backup outstanding changes daily:
+Basically, `etckeeper <http://joeyh.name/code/etckeeper/>`_ runs itself - you just have to install it and switch it on.
+You can commit changes to ``/etc`` manually if you want to, but by default it hooks into apt to commit changes when you install things and has a cron job to backup outstanding changes daily:

 .. epigraph::